Mississippi Highway 487

-Mississippi Highway 487 (MS 487) is a state highway mostly within Leake County, Mississippi that travels in a arc-shape for about 26 mi.
-The highway is signed north-south though the overall direction runs from west to east from Lena to Sebastopol, Scott County; its purported northern terminus is lower in latitude than its southern terminus.
+Mississippi Highway 487 (MS 487) is a state highway mostly within Leake County, Mississippi that travels in an arc-shape for about 26 mi.
+The highway is signed north–south though the overall direction runs from west to east from Lena to Sebastopol, Scott County; its purported northern terminus is lower in latitude than its southern terminus.

 Route description

 Within the town limits of Lena, MS 487 branches off of MS 13 northeast along Grand Avenue.
 It heads through a mix of woods, fields, houses, and poultry farms.
 As it approaches the community of Tuscola, it passes an abandoned dragstrip raceway.
 In Tuscola, MS 487 reaches a T-intersection with MS 500 at its eastern terminus and turns to the north.
 The highway passes through a densely wooded area between the man-made canals of the Tuscolameta Creek.
 It emerges from the woods in favor of winding curves and surroundings of more open fields.
 MS 487 reaches MS 35 at a skewed intersection about 4 mi southeast of Carthage.
 After this intersection, MS 487's heading changes to the east as it enters the census designated place of Standing Pine, part of the Choctaw reservation.
 Turning more towards the southeast, the highway passes through the community of Rosebud where fields mainly line the road.
 It curves to the south, passing through the community of Salem.
 Before reaching the county line, MS 487 passes a funeral home and medical clinic.
 At the Scott County line, state maintenance ends and the remaining 0.221 mi of the highway is maintained by the town of Sebastopol, whose town limit is also at the county line.
 Continuing south, the road passes some houses and a small restaurant.
 MS 487 ends at an intersection in the town center with MS 21 and MS 492, the latter of which has a segment terminus at this intersection as well.